thevickypedia/instagram/README.md

 `instagram ungrateful --me=True` - Prints who you don't follow back.

 ### Commit
+`pip3 install -r requirements.txt` - This installs `pre-commit` for linting and `sphinx` for auto-doc generation.

 `pre-commit run --all-files` - This will ensure linting and generates docs from docstrings.

 ### Runbook